-The research on collagen and its potential benefits are still in the very early stages.
+The research on collagen and its potential benefits is still in the very early stages.
 However, the studies that have been conducted so far are producing promising results.

 Here I’ll discuss the top collagen peptide benefits you may experience when supplementing with collagen.

 Cartilage is the rubber-like tissue that protects your joints.
 Collagen helps to maintain the integrity of the cartilage.

 As you get older, the amount of collagen in your body decreases.
 This increases your risk of developing degenerative joint disorders such as osteoarthritis.

 Out of all the studies done on the beneficial effects of collaged, the ones on joint health are the most comprehensive.

 Studies have shown that taking collagen supplements can help reduce overall joint pain, and also help to improve the symptoms of osteoarthritis.

 Researchers suggest that this may happen because supplemental collagen accumulates in the cartilage stimulates your tissues to make more collagen.

 Collagen forms 75% of the dry weight of your skin!
 That alone should show how important collagen is.